 Printed circuit boards are the driving force behind a wide range of electronics.
-You can find them in simple products like calculators and advanced military and satellite systems.
+You can find them in simple calculators and advanced military and satellite systems.
 However, do you know how to assemble a PCB?
 Do you know the steps involved in the process?
 There’s no need to fret if you don’t!
 We have created this in-depth guide on the Bill Of Materials (BOM) of a PCB to get fitted onto aboard.
-PCB Assembly so that you get to know everything you need about the process.
+PCB Assembly to get to know everything you need about the process.
 Then you can assemble your PCB and give life to your project.

 The Printed Circuit Boards Assembly